Collinformatics/TACC/README.md

-# Login To TACC: loginTACC.sh
+# Login To TACC:

-This script allows you to login to a TACC super computer of your choice.
+loginTACC.sh allows you to login to a TACC super computer of your choice.

 - Define supercomputers with: